vasyl83/tutorials/01.basics/02.router/01.router/02.iptv/docs.md

 add action=masquerade chain=srcnat comment="Allow NAT on iptv" out-interface=\
     iptv
 ```
-The following routes are not strictly necessary, but without them I get errors when Im watching tv.
+The following routes are not strictly necessary, but without them I get errors when I'm watching tv.
 The gateway should be the same as the one that pppoe client gets assigned to it, to check use `/ip dhcp-client print detail`
 ```
 /ip route
 add distance=1 dst-address=10.2.0.0/16 gateway=10.242.160.1
 add distance=1 dst-address=10.242.0.0/16 gateway=10.242.160.1
 ```
 Lastly, IGMP Proxy must be installed and configured.
-By default multicast package is not installed, so you need to go to [Mikrotik Downloads page](http://www.mikrotik.com/download) and get Extra Packages for your architecture (you only need routing-x.xx.x-architecture.npk), you can check if the package is installed with `/system package print`.
+By default multicast package is not installed, go to [Mikrotik Downloads page](http://www.mikrotik.com/download) and get Extra Packages for the right architecture (only needed package is routing-x.xx.x-arch.npk), you can check if the package is installed with `/system package print`.
 If it isnt installed, download the package copy it to your router and enable it by running `/system package enable multicast` (reboot may be necessary).

 Configure IGMP Proxy.
 ```